GitHubDragonFly/HTML_CSS_JS_Flask/README.md

 The main differences:
  - the `Form` entries are handled by the server so that part of the GUI is slightly different
  - uploading any pictures via the `Form` will then have those saved in the new `uploads` folder
- - DRACO support was added to the GLTF Viewer:
+ - DRACO and KTX2 support was added to the GLTF Viewer:
    - this seems to work fine when using URL (see the screenshot)
-   - this should work fine for browsing local files which are either in binary or embedded format
+   - this should work fine for browsing local files which are either in binary or embedded format (try loading some `.ktx2` texture file along just to see how it changes the object)
-   - you can also open `.drc` file types (do note that the scale is currently set to `100x` upon loading, so change if needed)
+   - you can also open `.drc` file types (do note that the scale is currently set to `100x` upon loading, so change it if needed)
-   - see GLTF and DRACO examples in the `Images` folder (they were downloaded from [here](https://github.com/mrdoob/three.js))
+   - see GLTF and DRACO examples in the `Images` folder (they were downloaded from [here](https://github.com/mrdoob/three.js) and the `bunny` is dark so change the background color in order to see it)

 All it takes to run this project is to:
  - Download a zip file of this project (or clone the repo)